Epilepsy in Children and Youth: Foundational Program

 Healthcare providers can present your de-identified case for advice, support and written recommendations.

-This series is facilitated by The Children’s Hospital of Eastern Ontario (CHEO).
+This series is facilitated by the Hospital for Sick Children (SickKids)

 Syllabus